SuppSafety is informational only and not medical advice. Read the disclaimer.

 Manganese

-Limited evidenceTrace mineralWith a mealWith foodModerate caution
+Limited overall evidenceTrace mineralWith a mealWith foodModerate baseline caution

 An essential trace mineral most people get enough of from diet; very high chronic intakes carry neurological discussions.